AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 * HDInsight     3.1.2.455.1309616    (HDP 2.1.9.0-2196 -  unchanged)
 * SDK            N/A

-This release contains the following update.
+This release contains the following update:

 <table border="1">